AutoJenny/blog/docs/frontend/templates.md

 - For new sub-areas, follow this pattern for robust, site-wide navigation.

 ## New Feature Note
 - The /llm/prompts page now defaults to the Prompt Parts tab, which features a persistent radio button filter for Type (All, system, user, assistant) above the list.
 The filter is styled per the dark theme style guide and persists across tab switches.
+- The /llm/actions page now features a restored, step-by-step Action creation wizard modal.
+This guides users through each stage (basic info, model, prompt parts, test/save) with contextual help and dynamic prompt part management.
+The UI is consistent with the dark theme style guide.